Lite-Sparse Hierarchical Partial Power Processing for Second-Use Battery Energy Storage Systems: Results and Discussion

-LS-HiPPP shows the best tradeoff for battery power utilization and converter cost.
-This particular LS-HiPPP design, shown in Fig.\,\ref{fig:LS-HiPPP2}, uses only three Layer 1 power converters with interconnections and ratings that are optimal for the structure of the statistical distribution of the battery supply.
+LS\nobreakdash-HiPPP shows the best tradeoff for battery power utilization and converter cost.
+This particular LS\nobreakdash-HiPPP design, shown in Fig.\,\ref{fig:LS-HiPPP2}, uses only three Layer 1 power converters with interconnections and ratings that are optimal for the structure of the statistical distribution of the battery supply.
 The Layer 2 converters are low power and are designed to accommodate the deviations from the statistical distribution.
-As a point of comparison in Fig.\,\ref{fig:battu-conv-2}, LS-HiPPP has an expected battery power utilization of 95\% with only 15\% of the output power processed as opposed to 81\% for conventional PPP and 15\% for full processing.
-For the same utilization, LS-HiPPP requires approximately one-fifth of the power converter rating of FPP with the same corresponding reduction in power converter cost, assuming constant \$/kW.
+As a point of comparison in Fig.\,\ref{fig:battu-conv-2}, LS\nobreakdash-HiPPP has an expected battery power utilization of 95\% with only 15\% of the output power processed as opposed to 81\% for conventional PPP and 15\% for full processing.
+For the same utilization, LS\nobreakdash-HiPPP requires approximately one-fifth of the power converter rating of FPP with the same corresponding reduction in power converter cost, assuming constant \$/kW.

-\Figure[t!](topskip=0pt, botskip=0pt, midskip=0pt)[width = 8cm ]{"./Graphics/conv2u.png"}{Comparison of battery utilization as a function of aggregate converter rating for two partial power processing architectures: LS-HiPPP and C-PPP.
-LS-HiPPP performs significantly better than C-PPP, needing much lower converter ratings for the same performance.
+\Figure[t!](topskip=0pt, botskip=0pt, midskip=0pt)[width = 8.5cm ]{conv2u.pdf}{Comparison of battery utilization as a function of aggregate converter rating for two partial power processing architectures: \mbox{LS-HiPPP} and C-PPP. \mbox{LS-HiPPP} performs significantly better than C-PPP, needing much lower converter ratings for the same performance.
 At \mbox{$\mathcal{\hat{R}}_p = 15\%$} converter rating and 20\% heterogeneity, LS-HiPPP has an battery power utilization of over 95\% as opposed to 81\% for C-PPP. }